Coronado High School (El Paso, Texas)

 Coronado High School in El Paso, Texas, United States is located on the west side of El Paso near the intersection of North Mesa Street and Resler Drive.
 It serves the southern part of west El Paso: east of Interstate 10, from the vicinity of Executive Center Boulevard north approximately three miles to around Coronado Arroyo, a normally dry stream bed running west down from the Franklin Mountains just north of Escondido Drive; and the portion of the Upper Valley (the part of El Paso County beside the Rio Grande west of Interstate 10) which lies south of Country Club Road.
 Most of the Coronado attendance zone is zoned to Morehead Middle School for grades six to eight.
 The elementary schools in the Coronado feeder pattern include Dr. Green, L.B Johnson, Putnam, Carlos Rivera, Western Hills, and Zach White.
 The Upper Valley portion of the Coronado attendance area is zoned to Zach White Elementary and Lincoln Middle School, except for the Buena Vista neighborhood around Interstate 10 and West Paisano Drive, which is zoned to Johnson and Morehead.
 Dr. Green, L.B Johnson, Putnam, Carlos Rivera and Western Hills elementary schools all graduate into Morehead Middle School.

 Notes for the high school feeder zone have schools name changed.
 Since EPISD 2016, Bond passed for the school consolidated for the following: Don Haskins PK-8 served in the Upper Valley, known as former Abraham Lincoln Middle School.
 There are two elementary schools for Oran Robert Elementary School, and Mitzi Bond Elementary School is closed.
 Charles Q Murphree PK-8 served in the Westside El Paso across Mesa Street, known as former Morehead Middle School.
 There is one elementary school for LB Johnson Elementary school is closed.

 Coronado High is named for Spanish conquistador Francisco Vázquez de Coronado, whose expeditions in what is now the southwestern United States took him through what is now El Paso.

 Identity

-Coronado High's mascot, inspired by a natural silhouette on its Franklin Mountain backdrop, is the Thunderbird, shortened to T-Bird, and its slogan is "The Pride of the West Side."
-Coronado's school colors are Navy blue and Las Vegas gold.
+Coronado High's mascot, inspired by a natural silhouette on its Franklin Mountain backdrop, is the Thunderbird, shortened to T-Bird, and its slogan is "The Pride of the West Side," showing the students gratification and self-esteem for their school.
+Coronado's school colors are Navy blue, white, and Las Vegas gold.